michapringle/codesorcerer/README.md

 Welcome to BeanBuilder, a tool to build fluent immutable beans from templates.

 ## Motivation
 There are numerous advantages to writing immutable classes, but apart from the simplest classes, implementation requires a lot of code, and for complex classes, updates are verbose.
 The result is a low signal-to-noise ratio, which is really a nuisance when you are being conscientious and following best practices.
 This tool allows one use an interface to define a template for a bean, and then generates an immutable implementation with a fluent API.

 **1 Advantages of BeanBuilder Objects**
 - Requires very little code to define a bean.
 - Fast implementation (no reflection).
-- They are immutable.
+- Immutable.
-  - Immutable objects are simple (EJ Item 15)
+  - Immutable objects are simple.
+(EJ Item 15)
   - Immutable objects are inherently thread-safe; they require no synchronization.
 (EJ Item 15)
   - Immutable objects can be shared freely.
 (EJ Item 15)
   - The internals of immutable objects can be shared freely.
 (EJ Item 15)
-  - Immutable objects make great building blocks for other objects (EJ Item 15)
+  - Immutable objects make great building blocks for other objects.
+(EJ Item 15)
 - Create new immutable objects fluently.
 - Create updated copies of immutable objects fluently.
 - Support inheritance of immutable objects.
 - Support for composed immutable objects.
-- Eliminates accidental setting of required fields more than once.
+- Enforces setting of required fields exactly once.
 - Support for custom methods.
 - Support for [Javax validation] (http://docs.oracle.com/javaee/6/api/javax/validation/package-summary.html).
 - Support for [Guava equivalence] (http://docs.guava-libraries.googlecode.com/git/javadoc/index.html).